 But why do you need to put a lot of effort into writing an introduction when the meaty part is in the body?
-There’s this saying that first impression last – the same thing goes with your intro.
-A matter of fact, among the three parts of the essay, the introduction is the first thing read.
+There’s this saying that the first impression lasts – the same thing goes with your intro.
+As a matter of fact, the introduction is the first thing to read among the three parts of the essay.
 And sometimes it’s the deciding factor whether your article is a good read or not.

 So if you have trouble in writing an essay from the introduction down to the conclusion or even thinking about asking professional writers to do it?.
 Here’s a simple way to get started and end it with a pat on your back because you did a good job.